CebisaE/emihle-cebisa/README.md

 WORDPRESS

-I can know the the following databases
+I know the the following databases

 MONGODB